Dassault Rafale: Indian Air Force

 In April 2015, during Prime Minister Narendra Modi's visit to Paris, India requested the swift delivery of 36 Rafales in a fly-away condition.
-Indian Defence Minister Manohar Parrikar called for induction within two years.
 India withdrew the MMRCA tender on 30 July 2015.
 Then, India and France missed a July target to finalise the 36-aircraft deal.
 The previously agreed-upon terms in April totaled US$8 billion for 36 aircraft costing $200 million each, with an offset requirement of 30 percent of the deal's value to be reinvested in India's defence sector and infrastructure for Rafale operations.
 India insisted on a 50 percent offset and two bases, which France said would increase costs and require separate infrastructure and two sets of maintenance, training and armament storage facilities.
-In January 2016, the Indian government directed the Indian Navy to be briefed by Dassault on the navalised Rafale for its aircraft carriers, promoting logistics and spares commonalities between the Navy and IAF.
-Dassault CEO Eric Trappier stated that the Indian Navy may order up to 57 Rafales.
-On 23 September 2016, Defence Minister Parrikar and his French counterpart Jean-Yves Le Drian signed a €7.8 billion contract for 36 fly-away Rafales with an option for 18 more at the same inflation-adjusted price.
+On 23 September 2016, Defence Minister Manohar Parrikar and his French counterpart Jean-Yves Le Drian signed a €7.8 billion contract for 36 fly-away Rafales with an option for 18 more.
 Initial deliveries were expected by 2019, and all 36 within six years.
 The deal included spares and weapons such as Meteor missiles.
+Around August 2017, India considered ordering 36 more Rafales amid tensions with China.

-The Indian National Congress raised an issue over Dassault partnering with Anil Ambani's Reliance Defence, now known as Reliance Naval and Engineering Limited (R-Naval), a private company with no aviation experience, instead of the state owned HAL.
+The Indian National Congress raised an issue over Dassault partnering with Anil Ambani's Reliance Defence and Engineering, a private company with no aviation experience, instead of the state owned HAL.
 Allegedly, Dassault lacked any choice and was compelled to select Reliance Defence as its partner.
 Rahul Gandhi alleged that it was favouritism and corruption.
 Both the French government and Dassault issued a press release stating it was Dassault's decision to choose Reliance Defence.
 Party spokesperson Manish Tewari asked for the agreement's details to be made public and questioned if there was an escalation of per-aircraft cost from ₹7.15 billion to ₹16 billion.
 In November 2018, Congress alleged that procurement procedures were bypassed.
 A Public Interest Litigation (PIL) case was filed in the Supreme Court for an independent probe into the Rafale procurement.
 On 14 December 2018, the Apex Court dismissed all petitions, stating it found no irregularities; Reliance Defence reportedly was set to receive just over 3 per cent of the ₹300 billion of offsets, contrary to the impression that it was to be the biggest beneficiary of the deal.

-Around August 2017, India considered ordering 36 more Rafales amid tensions with China.
-In 2018, the Rafale was reportedly competing against several other aircraft in a new procurement tender for 114 multi-role combat aircraft, which is referred as MMRCA 2.0 in the Indian media.
-In March 2019, Indian officials asked for Rafales to replace ageing MiG-21s and to counter Pakistan's F-16s.